La Femme Nikita (film): Plot

 Nikita and Marco go on the trip.
-As they prepare to make love after arrival, the phone rings.
-She thinks it's the room service they just ordered, but it is instructions for her next job.
+As they prepare to have sex after arrival, the phone rings.
+She presumes it is the room service they just ordered, but it is instructions for her next job.
 Her room is perfectly located for her to shoot the target.
-She goes to the bathroom, supposedly to take a bath, and as she prepares the rifle, Marco tries to talk to her through the door.
-The instructions about her target take longer than expected and she can't answer him.
+She goes to the bathroom pretending to take a bath, and as she prepares the rifle, Marco tries to talk to her through the door.
+The instructions about her target take longer than expected and she cannot answer him.
 She finally shoots her target but barely conceals the rifle before Marco walks in, against her wishes.
 Nikita is distraught that her work has caused them difficulties.

 Still, her career as an assassin goes well until a document-theft mission in an embassy goes awry.
-The Centre sends in Victor "The Cleaner", a ruthless operative, to salvage the mission and destroy all the evidence of the foul-up.
+Back in Paris, the Centre sends in Victor "The Cleaner", a ruthless operative, to salvage the mission and destroy all the evidence of the foul-up.
 When another operative is killed by Victor, Nikita is assigned to take his place.
-They nearly complete the mission before it goes bad.
-Victor takes on a bunch of guards before being fatally wounded, but drives Nikita to safety before succumbing to his wounds.
+They nearly complete the mission before it backfires.
+Victor takes on a group of guards before being fatally wounded, but drives Nikita to safety before succumbing to his wounds.

 Marco reveals that he has discovered Nikita's secret life, and, concerned over how her activities are affecting her psychologically, persuades her to disappear.
-Upon discovering that she abandoned the Centre, Bob goes to their apartment and meets with Marco.
+Upon discovering that she has abandoned the Centre, Bob goes to their apartment and meets with Marco.
 When Bob says that Nikita is at risk because she still has the documents taken from the embassy, Marco hands them over.
 The two men agree that they will both miss Nikita.